-Turn the antenna power supply OFF to view cable television or to use a VCR or DVD.
+Turn the antenna power supply OFF to view cable television or to use the DVD player.
 The ON/OFF switch is located on the wall plate for the antenna connection.
 An LED will light to indicate antenna power is ON.